An Inconvenient Truth: The slide show

-After his defeat in the 2000 presidential election by George W. Bush, Gore returned his focus to the topic.
-He edited and adapted a slide show he had compiled years earlier, and began featuring the slide show in presentations on global warming across the U.S. and around the world.
+Following his defeat in the 2000 presidential election by George W. Bush, Gore returned his focus to the topic.
+He edited and adapted a slide show he had compiled years earlier, and began featuring the slide show in presentations on global warming across the US and around the world.
 At the time of the film, Gore estimated he had shown the presentation more than one thousand times.

 Producer Laurie David saw Gore's slide show in New York City at a global warming town-hall meeting after the May 27, 2004 premiere of The Day After Tomorrow.
 Gore was one of several panelists and he showed a ten-minute version of his slide show.

 Inspired, David assembled a team, including producer Lawrence Bender and former president of eBay Jeffrey Skoll, who met with Gore about the possibility of making the slide show into a movie.
 It took some convincing.
 The slide show, she says, "was his baby, and he felt proprietary about it and it was hard for him to let go."

-David said the box office returns weren't important to her, and that what was at stake was the planet, saying "none of us are going to make a dime."
+David said the box office returns were not important to her, and that what was at stake was the planet, saying "none of us are going to make a dime."

 David and Bender later met with director Davis Guggenheim, to have him direct the film adaptation of his slide show.
 Guggenheim, who was skeptical at first, later saw the presentation for himself, stating that he was "blown away," and "left after an hour and a half thinking that global warming [was] the most important issue ...
 I had no idea how you'd make a film out of it, but I wanted to try," he said.

 In 2004 Gore enlisted Duarte Design to condense and update his material and add video and animation.
 Ted Boda described the tools that went into designing the project: "Gore's presentation was in fact using Apple's Keynote presentation software (the same software Steve Jobs presents from) and did so for a number of reasons.
 As a designer for the presentation, Keynote was the first choice to help create such an engaging presentation."

+To complicate matters, Gore was contantly updating what he called his slide "genome."
+During production, "Chilcott says he arranged slides during their flights, tailoring the presentation to both its audience and location.
+When he came to a town to give the talk, Gore “would already have photos from a wildfire that happened two days ago,” she says, and he was constantly updating the climate science to reflect the most current data.

 Initially reluctant of the film adaptation, Gore said after he and the crew were into the production of the movie, the director, Guggenheim, earned his trust.